 Lump sum or periodic compensation and damages payments received will affect many social security payments.
 The type of social security payments that are affected in this way are called ‘compensation-affected payments’.

 Compensation payments are treated differently under social security law.
-Section 17(2) (SS Act) defines “compensation” for social security purposes.
-To be considered “compensation” for social security purposes the payment must include a component for economic loss.
-Centrelink will look at the settlement and decide whether this is the case.
-Otherwise, such payments will generally be treated as ordinary income.
+In section 17(2) of the SS Act, “compensation” is defined for social security purposes.
+For a payment to be “compensation” for social security purposes, the payment must include a component for economic loss.
+Centrelink examines settlements and decides whether this is the case.
+Otherwise, such payments are generally treated as ordinary income.

-A person who receives compensation will have their “compensation-affected payment” affected (most major payments are compensation-affected), depending on whether they receive compensation in the form of a periodic payment, or as a lump sum settlement or court judgment.
+A person who receives compensation will have their “compensation-affected payment” affected (most major payments are compensation-affected), depending on whether they receive compensation in the form of a periodic payment, or as a lump sum settlement, or due to a court judgment.